Engee documentation

 Conclusion

-In this example, we have broken down the structure of a neuron at a simple level.
-It is one of the basic elements that make up more complex neural networks, such as convolutional neural networks.
+In this example, we have analyzed the structure of a neuron at a simple level.
+This is one of the basic elements that make up more complex neural networks, such as convolutional neural networks.